zitadel/zitadel/site/docs/use/00-user.md

 you can then either

-1. link the Identity to an existin ZITADEL useraccount
+1. link the Identity to an existing ZITADEL useraccount
 2. auto register a new ZITADEL useraccount